psy0rz/zfs_autobackup/README.md

   ...
 ```

-#### Method 2: Run the script on the server and push the data to the backup server specified by --ssh-target
+#### Method 2: push backup

+Run the script on the server and push the data to the backup server specified by --ssh-target.

 ```console
 [root@pve ~]# zfs-autobackup --ssh-target backup.server.com offsite1 backup/pve --progress --verbose